DFE/night-owl/README.md

 OpenEmbedded Under Control
 ==============

-`opencontrol error-log` is the power tool for managing errors and warnings in your OpenEmbedded project.
-As first part of the `OpenEmbedded Under Control` platform it helps you in automating your product development process and gives you a fast and precise overview about the problems your project might have.
+`OpenEmbedded Under Control` is a early alpha platform for automating your product development process and recieving fast and precise feedback about the problems your OpenEmbedded project might have.

 Installation
 ------------

-To get started you need: Python2.7, matplotlib and `/bin/sh`.
+To get started you need: Linux, Python2.7, matplotlib and `/bin/sh`.

 Getting Started
 ---------------

 If all requirements are fullfilled you can get started.
 There is a tutorial planned for the future.
-For now you have to use the source code documentation.
+For now you have to use the source code documentation if you have questions.

 Examples: